superwerker/superwerker/README.md

 superwerker is brought to you by AWS Advanced Partners [kreuzwerker](https://kreuzwerker.de/) and [superluminar](https://superluminar.io/).

+## Project state / Roadmap

+This project is currently under heavy development.
+We are working towards [1.0 milestone](https://github.com/superwerker/superwerker/milestone/1).

+There is a [Long term roadmap and list of ideas](https://github.com/superwerker/superwerker/projects/1) as well.
+Feel free to comment and add ideas.

 ## Quick install

-This project is currently under heavy development.

 You can install the current `master` branch via CloudFormation in the following AWS regions: